Optimal (controlled) quantum state preparation and improved unitary synthesis by quantum circuits with any number of ancillary qubits: Introduction

 Quantum algorithms use quantum effects such as quantum entanglement and coherence to process information with the efficiency beyond any classical counterparts can achieve.
 In the past decade, many quantum machine learning algorithms \cite{biamonte2017quantum} share a common subroutine of \textit{quantum state preparation} (QSP), which loads a $2^n$-dimensional complex-valued vector $v=(v_x: x\in \B^n)^T\in \mathbb{C}^{2^n}$ to an $n$-qubit quantum state $|\psi_v\rangle =\sum_{x\in\{0,1\}^n}v_x|x\rangle$.
 These include quantum principle component analysis \cite{lloyd2014quantum}, quantum recommendation systems \cite{kerenidis2017quantum}, quantum singular value decomposition \cite{rebentrost2018quantum}, quantum linear system algorithm \cite{harrow2009quantum,wossnig2018quantum}, quantum clustering \cite{kerenidis2019q,kerenidis2020quantum}, quantum support vector machine \cite{rebentrost2014quantum}, etc. Quantum state preparation is also a key step in many Hamiltonian simulation algorithms \cite{berry2015simulating,low2017optimal,low2019hamiltonian,berry2015hamiltonian}.

 {Some of these quantum machine learning algorithms, such as quantum linear system algorithm \cite{wossnig2018quantum}, quantum recommendation systems \cite{kerenidis2017quantum} and quantum $k$-means clustering \cite{kerenidis2019q}, need an oracle that can \textit{coherently} prepare many states: $\ket{i}\ket{0^{n}}\to\ket{i}\ket{\psi_i},\text{~for~all~}i\in \{0,1\}^k$.
-We shall refer to this as the \textit{controlled quantum state preparation} (CQSP) problem.} {The QSP and CQSP problems are also used in quantum walk algorithms such as the one by Szegedy \cite{szegedy2004quantum} and by MNRS \cite{magniez2011search}.
-Given a general $N\times N$ state transition probability matrix $P = [P_{xy}]_{x,y\in [N]}$, quantum walk algorithms often call three subroutines: Setup, Check and Update.
+We shall refer to this as the \textit{controlled quantum state preparation} (CQSP) problem.} The QSP and CQSP problems are also used in quantum walk algorithms such as the one by Szegedy \cite{szegedy2004quantum} and by MNRS \cite{magniez2011search}.
+Given a general $N\times N$ state transition probability matrix $P = [P_{xy}]_{x,y\in [N]}$, quantum walk algorithms often call three subroutines: Setup, Check, and Update.
 The Setup procedure needs to prepare state $\sum_x \sqrt{\pi(x)}\ket{x}$, where $\pi$ is the stationary distribution of $P$.
-The Update procedure needs to realize $\ket{x} \ket{0^{\log N}} \to \ket{x} \sum_y \sqrt{P_{xy}}\ket{y}$, a typical CQSP problem. }
+The Update procedure needs to realize $\ket{x} \ket{0^{\log N}} \to \ket{x} \sum_y \sqrt{P_{xy}}\ket{y}$, a typical CQSP problem.

-{The CQSP problem can also be viewed as quantum random access memory (QRAM) with quantum content \cite{giovannetti2008quantum,Giovannetti2008Architectures}.
-QRAM aims to provide the transformation of $\ket{i}\ket{0^n} \to \ket{i}\ket{\psi_i}$ for all $i\in \B^k$, where $\ket{\psi_i}$'s are states in $\{\ket{0},\ket{1}\}^{\otimes n}$ or in $(\mathbb{C}^2)^{\otimes n}$, depending on whether the QRAM stores classical or quantum information as its content.
-The aforementioned quantum algorithms usually assume an efficient implementation of QRAM with classical content, and the hope is to have hardware device to realize this.
-Despite some conceptual designs, working QRAM devices are yet to be convincingly demonstrated, even for a small scale.
-In this paper, we address the related and fundamental question of implementing the general QRAM with quantum content by standard quantum circuits, and show tight depth and size bounds for it.}

-In a different vein, quantum algorithms can be represented as a unitary, which need to be implemented by quantum circuits for a digital quantum computer to run the algorithm.
+More generally, quantum algorithms can be represented as unitaries, which need to be implemented by quantum circuits for a digital quantum computer to run the algorithm.
 What is the minimum depth and size that any unitary operation can be compressed to?
-This paper also address this Unitary synthesis (US) problem by presenting a parametrized quantum circuit that can implement any given unitary operation.
+This paper also addresses this Unitary synthesis (US) problem by presenting a parametrized quantum circuit that can implement any given unitary operation.